The Art of Wellbeing

 While there is growing recognition that art is a powerful healing modality—indeed, in recent years we have seen the rise of numerous expressive therapy programs where art, dance, music and other creative activities are used to help individuals process emotions—formal infrastructure that can connect art to those who need it the most is still in its infancy.

 The lab is envisioned as a safe and welcoming space where community members of all ages and backgrounds have opportunities to draw upon the resources of the Gallery and its partners to improve their overall health.
-These opportunities are delivered through innovative initiatives such as BC Parks Foundation’s PaRx program—which allows healthcare professionals to prescribe a visit to the exhibition Emily Carr: Navigating an Impenetrable Landscape for their patient and a guest—and Art At Any Age, which promotes healthy aging in seniors through communal art-making activities and physical movement in response to artistic ideas.
+These opportunities are delivered through innovative initiatives such as PaRx—an initiative of BC Parks Foundation which allows healthcare professionals to prescribe time in nature and can include a visit to the exhibition Emily Carr: Navigating an Impenetrable Landscape for their patient and a guest—and Art of Wellbeing for Seniors (formerly Art At Any Age), which promotes healthy aging in seniors through communal art-making activities and physical movement in response to artistic ideas.

 Art Improves Wellbeing.
 Your Support Makes It Possible.